 Fortunately, there are addiction treatment options available that can help you to overcome drug abuse.
 Treatment facilities can help you detox from ketamine and manage withdrawal symptoms safely, as well as provide therapy and counseling to get to the root cause of your drug abuse.

-When used professionally in a controlled medical setting, ketamine has the potential to offer multiple benefits: as pain relief, as an anesthetic during surgeries, and as an exciting new medication for treatment-resistant depression.
+When used professionally in a controlled medical setting, ketamine has the potential to offer multiple benefits: as pain relief and as an anesthetic during surgeries.

 However, when abused recreationally in large doses Ketamine can be extremely dangerous.
 In some cases, it may even result in death.
-Ketamine abuse can present many physical side effects such as damage to the bladder and urinary tract and dangerously slowed breathing, but it also presents frightening mental health consequences such as depression, psychosis, and memory damage.
+Ketamine abuse can present many physical side effects such as damage to the bladder and urinary tract and dangerously slowed breathing.
+Still, it also presents frightening mental health consequences such as depression, psychosis, and memory damage.

 3651 Canton Road,